Table of Contents

 Saving costs in the long term

 When customers are loyal to a company’s products, they will continue to buy.
 They are reluctant to switch to competing products, which may be offering promotions.
-And, they can save on advertising and other promotional costs in the long term once they build strong relationships with their customers.
+Once companies build strong relationships with their customers, they can save on advertising and other promotional costs in the long term.

 Loyal customers are more likely to promote the product to other customers.
 For example, they recommend products to people around them.
 They provide positive comments and feedback.
 On the other hand, some customers are willing to actively search for the company’s products without waiting for the product to be advertised.
 And, all such efforts can save the company’s promotional costs.